Why Does the Tesla Model Y Rank Low for Reliability Despite No Reported Problems?

 2023 Tesla Model Y | Tesla

-U.S. News & World Report ranks the latest version of the Model Y seventh out of ten models among luxury electric SUVs.
-This places this compact Tesla in the bottom half of the rankings but above its stablemate, the Tesla Model X, which hit the bottom of this list.
-From first to last, the complete ranking of 2023 luxury electric SUVs is:
+U.S. News & World Report ranks the latest Tesla Model Y 12th out of 17 models among luxury electric SUVs.
+That places this Tesla EV in the bottom half of the rankings but above its stablemate, the Model X, which sits dead last.
+From first to last, U.S. News’ list of the 2023 and 2024 luxury electric SUVs is as follows:

 • BMW iX